kcccr123/FigureAggregator/README.md

 Personal learning project for Full-stack development.

 Utilizing Puppeteer, the system autonomously scrapes product data from various online stores at scheduled intervals.
 This information is then stored in a MySQL database hosted on the cloud via Heroku.
-Subsequently, the website fetches relevant data from the database to display to user.
+Subsequently, the website fetches relevant data from the database to display to the user.

 Website includes basic search functions and filters for ease of browsing.